neichin/personalweb/_posts/2015-11-25-markdown-cheatsheetB.md

     #a.show()
 ```

-### The main basically open the data and create and object of the class animationGeneral.
+### The main routine basically open the data and create and object of the class animationGeneral.
 This object is the film with the given name.

 ```python